 To temper a piece of equipment, you need four things: time, facilities, materials, and skill.
 You won't usually be able to temper gear yourself—such work requires special training—so keep an eye out for trained craftsmen.

-It's relatively straightforward to find someone who can apply a pure temper (for a price, of course), but royal or astral tempering is extremely rare—you'll need to search far and wide for such legendary craftsmen.
+It's relatively straightforward to find someone who can apply a pure temper—for a price, of course.
+However, royal and astral tempering is extremely rare—you'll need to search far and wide for such legendary craftsmen.

-Rare and unique equipment may require special materials for tempering—ore from ancient mines, red dragon scales, gems from a slaad's brain.
-Recovering these components may be an adventure in itself.
+Especially rare and unique equipment may require special materials for tempering—ore from ancient mines, red dragon scales, a gem from a slaad's brain, etc. Recovering these components may be an adventure in itself.

-As you temper equipment, its inherent value increases.
-But it also becomes more expensive to repair damage whilst maintaining the temper—make sure you have enough coin to look after your gear.
+When you temper an item, its inherent value increases (as shown in the Tempered Value column of the Tempering Costs table).
+This also means that it becomes more expensive to repair notches on your tempered item—so make sure you have enough coin to look after your gear.

 In the mines of Kazadorn, Krazak has his greataxe Vengeance tempered.
-Applying a pure temper costs 60 gp (30 x 2) and takes 3 days.
-After the temper is applied, the weapon is worth 90 gp (30 x 3) and any notches will cost 9 gp (10% of 90) to repair.
+Applying a pure temper costs 60 gp (30 × 2) and takes 3 days.
+After the temper is applied, the weapon is worth 90 gp (30 × 3) and any notches will cost 9 gp (10% of 90) to repair.

-This doesn't affect the item's effectiveness, but it may change how NPCs react—a merchant will offer much less for damaged goods, and a noble may be offended to receive anything that appears second-hand.
-Sometimes, you might want your goods to have a few scratches—a fighter who wears pristine armor may look like they've never been in battle, drawing scorn and derision.
+This doesn't affect the item's effectiveness, but it may change how NPCs react—for example, a merchant will offer much less for damaged goods and a noble may be offended to receive anything that appears second-hand.
+There may be times, however, when you want your gear to have a few good scratches—a fighter who wears pristine armor may look like they've never been in battle, drawing scorn and derision.

 There are four grades of item quality:

 The quality of an item impacts how much a merchant may offer you for it—lower quality means lower prices.